 Financial Review Implementation

-From 3 April 2017, the new Scottish Infected Blood Support scheme is now being managed by NHS National Services Scotland.
+Since 3 April 2017, the new Scottish Infected Blood Support scheme is being managed by NHS National Services Scotland.
 The scheme is now the single scheme providing targeted support for those infected and their direct families.

-For those who are allocated to the Scottish scheme, the Scottish Government commits to:
+For those who are beneficiaries of the Scottish scheme, the Scottish Government funds:

-Increased annual payments of £27,000 for those with advanced Hepatitis C (at Stage 2 of the Skipton Fund) or HIV and £37,000 for all those who are co-infected with both Hepatitis C and HIV.
+Increased annual payments of £27,000 for those with advanced Hepatitis C (formerly referred to as Stage 2 of the Skipton Fund) or HIV and £37,000 for all those who are co-infected with both Hepatitis C and HIV.

-Providing annual payments to widows and widowers of those who have died as a result of their advanced (Stage 2) Hepatitis C or HIV infection.
-These payments will be 75 per cent of the amount the infected person would be entitled to under the new arrangements if they were alive.
+Providing annual payments to widows and widowers of those who have died and had advanced (Stage 2) Hepatitis C or HIV infection.
+These payments will be 75 per cent of the amount the infected person would have been entitled to if they were alive.

-Providing an additional lump sum of £30,000 to all those who are infected with chronic Hepatitis C at Stage 1.
-This will bring the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.
-Most of those with chronic Hepatitis C should already have received this £30,000 payment, but if you have not, please contact the Scottish Infected Blood Support Scheme in the first instance.
+An additional lump sum of £30,000, which has been paid to those who are infected with chronic Hepatitis C (formerly known as Stage 1 of the Skipton Fund).
+This brings the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.

 - Increasing Scottish Government funding for a Support and Assistance grants scheme for those infected and their families.

-The final report of the Scottish Public Inquiry into hepatitis C and HIV acquired infection from NHS treatment in Scotland with blood and blood products (Penrose Inquiry) can be found on the Penrose Inquiry website.
+The final report of the Scottish Public Inquiry into hepatitis C and HIV acquired infection from NHS treatment in Scotland with blood and blood products (the Penrose Inquiry) can be found on the Penrose Inquiry website.

 The Penrose Inquiry made a single recommendation that the Scottish Government should ensure that in order to help identify those who may be infected but not yet diagnosed, anyone who had received a blood transfusion prior to September 1991 should be offered a Hepatitis C test if they have not already had one.
 A short-life working group was set up by the Scottish Government to advise Ministers on how best to take this recommendation forward.
 It provided recommendations to Ministers in July 2016 and Ministers confirmed in September 2016 that they accepted the group’s three recommendations.
 These recommendations have now been implemented.